Endeavour-Innovations-Inc/PythonPlotly/README.md

 3. .csv data files for testing
 4. Simplescope html code which contains the layout for the production version of the UI
 5. usb_reader.py -> code utilizing PyUSB

+To launch the frontnend:
+python failsafe_app.py

+OR

+python3 failsafe_app.py